 Since the project’s completion, the Seawall and Seawall Boulevard have been a vital element of the city’s appeal, attracting locals and visitors of all ages.
 Beginning at East Beach on the eastern-most tip of Galveston Island, the Galveston Seawall runs over ten miles and is the longest continuous sidewalk in the world.
-Running along the length of Seawall Boulevard are many of Galveston’s most popular businesses, including restaurants and souvenir shops of all kinds.
+Running along the length of Seawall Boulevard are many of Galveston’s most popular businesses, including Galveston restaurants and Galveston bars souvenir shops of all kinds.
 The sidewalk atop the Seawall is possibly the most popular area in Galveston and is the ideal setting for activities of all kinds.
 Whether you are interested in a leisurely stroll, a long bike ride, an early-morning jog, or just easy access to the long stretches of public beaches, the Seawall is the place to be.

 The beaches along Seawall Boulevard play host to any number of family-friendly activities.
 Depending on the season, visitors can involve themselves in Galveston fishing, volleyball games, impromptu games of soccer and Frisbee, or—of course—simply lounging in the sand.
 The waves of Galveston Island are mild and welcoming, making the beaches along Seawall Boulevard the ideal family spot.